KamilMaziarz/gas-station-simulator/README.md

 # gas-station-simulator

-In order to run te simulation run the `simulator.py` file.
+In order to run the simulation run the `simulator.py` file.